-Over the last few months, she’d trekked countless miles into the Shattered Territories, losing her mind an inch at a time.
+Over the last few months, she’d trekked hundreds of miles across the Shattered Territories.
 After she’d eaten Estilian and her velociraptor mount, she’d started consuming weeds and bark.

 “Get away from me!”
 She swiveled around and shot two orbs from the end of her fist.
-One of the spheres went right, blowing up a funnel of dirt that rattled down around the spider-beasts.
+One of the spheres hit the ground to their right, blowing up a funnel of dirt that rattled down around the spider-beasts.
 The other one landed in their midst, briefly obscuring them with a scattershot eruption of crumbly sod.

 Holly, still in the grip of nerve-shredding terror, cast Shindalthi’s Cloud.
 Black smoke poured from her lips, flowing past her head in an ever-expanding stream.
 She’d cast it perfectly; the vapor was thick and dark, robust and impenetrable.
 For dozens of miles around, artificial night fell across the land.
-Frustrated cries rang through the air; the spider-beasts’ skittered and scampered, trying to find their vanished prey.
+Frustrated cries rang through the air; spider-beasts skittered and scampered, trying to find their elusive prey.

 They sound like babies, Holly thought with a shiver.
 Like crying babies.

 She was now ensconced in an opaque miasma, unable to see her own hands.
-She broke right—it was as good a direction as any other—and found herself running up a steep incline.
-Her hands and feet churned against scree, digging into the toughened earth with her fingers and boots.
-The spider-beasts’ cries became increasingly remote.
-She continued climbing, breaking through the ebony murk into—
+She broke right (it was as good a direction as any) and found herself running up a steep incline.
+Her hands and feet churned against scree, digging into the tough earth with her fingers and boots.
+She continued climbing, dozens of yards up the hill, breaking through the ebony murk into—

 What the fuck?